bleote/Mike-Mike_Dogfight/README.md

 # Mike-Mike_Dogfight
-2D platform Shoot 'Em Up game, for Desktop, developed with C# and Unity.
+2D Shoot 'Em Up game, for Desktop, developed with C# and Unity.